 Prim and traditionalist baseline humans and other bionts often have natural birth and childhood phases, sometimes with relatively low-tech assistance.
-In some higher tech societies nearbaseline children are raised in crèche type conditions - there's no place safer and more beneficial for them than in the Corp/Angelnet/Transapient Powers care - but many are allowed to learn social and technical skills at a natural pace.
+In some higher tech societies nearbaseline children are raised in crèche type conditions in the belief that there's no place safer and more beneficial for them than in the Corp/Angelnet/Transapient Powers care.
+Many are allowed to learn social and technical skills at a natural pace; there is after all no hurry given the extraordinarily long lifespan of a typical modern sophont.
 Many children, however raised, have accelerated learning treatment (tachydidaxy) at an early age, which often will have a break for an extended period coinciding with physical childhood/young adulthood to allow for character development.

 In some societies the later period of "further tachydidaxy" is voluntary, and many young adults drop out, some joining the various countercultures such as the "Andromeda Kids".
 Also some variants exist where the kids are left to struggle to grow up basically on their own, and when more tech workers are needed the physically mature ones are selected by remotes, and are subjected to specialised mnemonic treatment for specific circumstances.
 This method is often employed in NoCoZo tier III societies.

 Some societies, especially near the Periphery, opt for partial uploaded mnemonic overlays involving competent people transferring some of their knowledge, skill or personality to the student, but in others, especially Inner Sphere and Middle Regions cultures, omniuploads may be preferred.
 Omniuploads allow for much more rapid maturity and integrated mental and physical skill acquisition, and in the most advanced versions personality modification is an optional effect.